c0gent/NeverClicker/README.md

   - You must enter your username and password into the appropriate ini file.
 If you're not comfortable with this you can manually watch each time NeverClicker attempts to launch the patcher, wait for it's login attempt to fail, then type your username and password in manually.
 Things will continue normally after this point.

 - Currently mercenaries are the only optional assets which can be added to leadership tasks.
+- You can't have characters on your account which are unable to invoke.
+Level the damn thing up for christ's sake.

 ## Troubleshooting
 NeverClicker is very much a work in progress.
 You will run in to problems.
 Please help us fix those.